-Usage of technology while enrolled at the school is subject to the terms and conditions of the York County School of Technology (YCST) Email and Local Area Network (LAN) Access Acceptable Use Policy.
+Usage of technology while enrolled at the school is subject to the terms and conditions of the YCST email and Local Area Network (LAN) Access Acceptable Use Policy.
 Failure to abide by the guidelines outlined in this policy will result in suspension of the student's right to utilize technology at school, including but not limited to the internet and email, and may result in further disciplinary action.
-The Director of Adult & Continuing Education/Supervisor of Nursing Education can be contacted with questions regarding this policy.
+The Director of Adult & Continuing Education Center/Nursing Education Program Supervisor can be contacted with questions regarding this policy.